-There are also 1.5-2″ thick “fat” bars, called axles because they’re so thick they look like car axles, used in strongman competitions.
+There are also 1.5″ or 2″ thick “fat” bars, called axles because they’re so thick they look like car axles.
+They are used in strongman competitions.
 The solid steel ones weigh 80-100 lbs, so sometimes these are made with hollow pipes to save on weight and cost.
 We did a review of Fringe’s 20kg fat bar.

 One reason the sleeves are so thick is they are made to spin, so they have to fit a strong shaft inside of the sleeve as well as bushings or needle bearings to facilitate the spin of the sleeves on the shaft.
 Standard 1″ bars don’t spin and don’t have that problem.

 Fitting Barbell Plates and Collars

 In the past I’ve found some sleeves of cheap olympic bars to be a little more than 50mm thick.
 This causes a critical problem when you have snug-fitting (ie: high quality) weight plates.
 I haven’t run into that for years, but it’s possible that some brands of the cheapest bars have this problem.
 The last time this happened on a bar I sold to a customer was probably 2010 or earlier, I believe a $90 short 5ft bar (which is very cheap for a bar).
 It was just one sleeve with the issue, not the other side, so it was a quality control issue.
 I of course replaced it for him.